 Know your limits

-While it’s important to have your employees involved, some information could potentially be harmful particularly if you don’t have all the facts yet.
-Instead of causing a state of panic, wait until you are in a better position to share the news that has been validated.
+While it’s important to involve your employees, some information could potentially be harmful, particularly if you don’t have all the facts yet.
+Instead of causing panic, wait until you are in a better position to share the news that has been validated.